-Through this program, Minnesota can accelerate our development of economically viable winter annual and perennial crop options for farmers to reduce nonpoint pollution and habitat loss currently associated with our current annual cropping systems (corn and soybeans).
+Through this program, Minnesota can accelerate our development of economically viable winter annual and perennial crop options for farmers that reduce runoff pollution and habitat loss currently associated with our current annual cropping systems (corn and soybeans).

-Modest two-year funding was obtained for this work in 2017, and we are hopeful that this vital effort will receive additional funding this session.
+Modest funding has been secured for this initiative in recent legislative sessions, and we are hopeful that this vital effort will receive additional funding through multiple sources in future years.